User Guide

 Angles

-dynamic ROI rotation, a list of round-robin angles in format a0,…,an.
+Dynamic ROI rotation, a list of round-robin angles in format a0,…,an.
 Optional.
 The angle index is reset on scanner reset command.

 Angles override single Angle parameter.